indypy/2019.indypy.org/hike.rst

 transit <https://www.google.com/maps/dir/Crystal+Ballroom,+1332+W+Burnside+St,+Portland,+OR+97209,+United+States/MacLeay+Park+Entrance,+Northwest+Upshur+Street,+Portland,+OR/@45.5290603,-122.707244,15z/data=!3m1!4b1!4m14!4m13!1m5!1m1!1s0x54950a02e43decb9:0xe289ad93ad758c66!2m2!1d-122.68483!2d45.522785!1m5!1m1!1s0x549509e98d3dabd5:0xe1f0810cfb8e8ca8!2m2!1d-122.712528!2d45.535874!3e3?hl=en>`__
 to make it a bit quicker.

-**Note**
+.. note:: The hike does not end where it starts.
+Take this into consideration with

-The hike does not end where it starts.
-Take this into consideration with your planning.
+          your planning.
 There is an out-and-back option if you choose to just go to Pittock Mansion, then return back down.

 What to bring
 ~~~~~~~~~~~~~